jailonso/Datadog-K8s-Quickstart-Guide/README.md

 kubectl create secret generic datadog-keys --from-env-file=secrets.txt -n datadog
 ```

-- Download the [values file](values.yaml) for your Kubernetes flavour.
+- Download the [default values file](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/values.yaml) or use [the one attached in this repo for AKS](values.yaml)for your Kubernetes flavour.
 Update values like `datadog.clusterName` and `DD_ENV`.
 If creating a secret with a different name in the previous step, update `datadog.apiKeyExistingSecret`.

-- I recommend taking a look to [this repo](https://github.com/yafernandes/k8s-cluster/tree/master/kubernetes/helm) with different values for different k8s distribution.
+- I recommend taking a look to [this repo](https://github.com/yafernandes/k8s-cluster/tree/master/kubernetes/helm) with different values.yaml for different k8s distribution.

 - Deploy Datadog using the updated values file.